schrodinger/fixed-data-table-2/docs/codebase.md

   * Renders the line displayed while resizing a column
   * Used by FixedDataTable.js
 * FixedDataTableColumnReorderHandle.js
-  * Renders the element to reorder a column
+  * Renders the knob used to reorder a column
   * Used by FixedDataTableCell.js

-### State Management Helpers
+### State Management
-* FixedDataTableRowBuffer.js
-  * Provides the windowing logic for which rows to display on screen
-  * Used by FixedDataTableBufferedRows.js
+* scrollAnchor.js
+  * Finds the vertical scroll 'anchor'
+  * Scroll anchor decides the first/last row's index amd offset from edge of table

-* FixedDataTableScrollHelper.js
+* computeRenderedRows.js
-  * Handles the logic for programatically scrolling to a rows
+  * uses the scroll anchor to find the range of rows displayed in the viewport
+  * it also updates the height of these rows using `updateRowHeight`

+* updateRowHeight.js
+  * updates the row height, caches it, and keeps total scroll height in sync

+* columnStateHelper.js
+  * finds horizontal scroll offset
+  * also manages column reordering and resizing

+### Selectors
+* ariaAttributes.js
+  * Calculates the aria roles and attributes to be given to our columns, rows, cells, .etc

+* columnTemplates.js
+  * finds the props and template (renderer) for the cells, and categorizes them into a useful format
+  * has lot of logic shared with convertColumnElementsToData and relies on columnWidths
+  * really needs a refactor/cleanup/elimination

+* columnWidths.js
+  * finds the width of each column (and column group if present)
+  * also calculates flex widths
-  * Handles scroll events
+  * determines max horizontal scroll

+* roughHeights.js
+  * calculates estimates for the dimensions of the content view port
+  * accounts for scroll bar presence and hence gives min/max dimensions
+  * also decides count of buffered rows

+* scrollbarsVisible.js
+  * calculates scrollbar state (i.e., if it should be visible or not needed)
+  * also calculates the height available for the viewport

-  * Used by FixedDataTable.js
+* tableHeights.js
+  * calcalates height and offset for different components of the table (full table, viewport, scrollbar, etc.)

+### Helpers
 * ReactTouchHandler.js
   * Handles touch events and converts them to scroll events
   * Used by FixedDataTable.js
   * Semi-experimental

 * FixedDataTableTranslateDOMPosition.js
   * Helper to shim Facebook's translateDOMPositionXY to work for server-side rendering
-* FixedDataTableWidthHelper.js
-  * Helper logic for supporting flex column widths
-  * Used by FixedDataTable.js

 * FixedDataTableHelper.js
-  * Dead code - let's delete it!
+  * Dead code - let's delete it! (how dead is this? it's used by FDTCell and FDTCellGroup)

+* convertColumnElementsToData.js
+  * parses columns (passed as React component)
+  * gives the templates (cell renderer) for the header, footer, and content
+  * also extracts column specific props (like `width`, `pureRendering`, etc.)

+* shallowEqualSelector.js
+  * creates a selector that gets recomputed only if a shallow equal check over the arguments fail
+  * used to create most of our selectors

 Public API Index
 ---------------
-  * Table (FixedDataTable.js)
+  * Table (FixedDataTableContainer.js)
   * Cell (FixedDataTableCellDefault.js)
   * Column (FixedDataTableColumn.js)
   * ColumnGroup (FixedDataTableColumnGroup.js)